one-on-one/fedtest/README.md

 - Master Degree
 - Doctoral Degree

 **More Advanced** (optional): These options may change in the future and are available via an API.
-Make JSONP request to `http://fedtest.aws.af.cm/` and populate the options in the form using the result.
+Make a JSONP request to `http://fedtest.aws.af.cm/` and populate the options in the form using the result.

 ### Add JavaScirpt Validation